pip-services/pip-services-docs/content/en/getting_started/your_first_microservice/_index.md

 {{< /tabsection >}}

 ### Step 6.
 Container
 Last but not least, our microservice needs a container component.
 This component creates all of the other components, links them with one another, and controls their life cycle.
-Although there exist many different ways of running a microservice in a container (regular classes, serverless functions, serlets, etc), we’ll be running our example microservice as a system process.
-To do this, we’ll make the HelloWorldProcess extend the ProcessContainer class of the Pip.Services toolkit.
+Although there exist many different ways of running a microservice in a container (regular classes, serverless functions, serlets, etc), we'll be running our example microservice as a system process.
+To do this, we'll make the HelloWorldProcess extend the ProcessContainer class of the Pip.Services toolkit.

-Although containers can be populated by components manually, we’ll be using dynamic configuration to do this.
+Although containers can be populated by components manually, we'll be using dynamic configuration to do this.
 By default, ProcessContainer reads the configuration from an external config.yaml file.
 All we have left to do is register the factory for creating components from their descriptors.

-The full listing of the container’s code can be found in the file:
+The full listing of the container's code can be found in the file:

 {{< tabsection isMarkdown=true >}}